masc-ucsc/docs/docs/pyrope/04-variables.md

 ## Operators

-There are the typical basic operators found in most common languages with the exception exponent operations.
+There are the typical basic operators found in most common languages except exponent operations.
 The reason is that those are very hardware intensive and a library code should be used instead.

 All the operators work over signed integers.